Agentic Incident Response Pack

 - workflow recertification gates after context, connector, model, or policy drift.

-That is a credible commercial layer around the open knowledge base: public guidance creates distribution, generated evidence creates trust, and hosted response automation creates enterprise value.
+That is a credible trusted-source layer around the open knowledge base: public guidance creates distribution, generated evidence creates trust, and hosted response automation remains a later deployment concern.

 Industry alignment